tumf/mcp-gsuite/README.md

 - Take the email about ABC and summarize it
 - Write a nice response to Alice's last email and upload a draft.
 - Reply to Bob's email with a Thank you note.
 Store it as draft

+- What do I have on my agenda tomorrow?
+- Check my private account's Family agenda for next week
+- I need to plan an event with Tim for 2hrs next week.
+Suggest some time slots.

 ## Quickstart